faresalig/Nodejs-PostgresDB-AWS-DevOps-project/README.md

 <img src=imgs/cover.png>

-This repository contains scripts and Kubernetes manifests for deploying the Nodejs application with Postgres Database on an AWS EKS cluster with an accompanying ECR repository and EBS volumes.
-The deploymSent includes setting up an Ingress controller, monitoring with Prometheus and Grafana, and a continuous deployment pipeline.
+Designed and implemented a comprehensive end-to-end DevOps solution for a Node.js application with PostgreSQL database deployment on AWS EKS using Terraform for Infrastructure as Code, featuring automated CI/CD pipelines through GitHub Actions for seamless build and deployment processes.

+Configured enterprise-grade monitoring and observability stack with Prometheus and Grafana, implemented Ingress Controller with SSL certificates, and managed Kubernetes secrets alongside ECR for container registry and EBS volumes for persistent storage.

+Developed automated deployment and teardown scripts with DNS configuration management and GitHub Secrets integration, delivering a production-ready, scalable solution following DevOps best practices for security, monitoring, and infrastructure automation.
 ## Prerequisites

 - [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) configured with appropriate permissions